JeffreyZhuang/Autopilot-documentation/README.md

 ## Transport Protocol Layer

-Fixed length of 40 bytes
+Fixed packet size of 40 bytes and a payload of 38 bytes

 | Byte Index | Content                            | Type    |
 | ---------- | ---------------------------------- | ------- |